DagoDragony/itwiki/keys/index.md

-whoami                                            # current user id tty                                               # print device of terminal
+whoami                                            # current user id tty                                               # print device of terminal /etc/passwd
+/etc/shadow # passwd moved to shadow, it's safer as it can be read only by root openssl passwd -6 mypassword pwgen # password generator
+/etc/group
+/etc/login.defs # configuration for new users
+/etc/skel # files that would be copied to new users home dir /etc/security/pwquality.conf # password requirements

 tty                                               # on one console echo "hello" > /dev/pts/2                         # send message to other terminal